xoofx/markdig/readme.md

 You can have a look at the [MarkdownExtensions](https://github.com/lunet-io/markdig/blob/master/src/Markdig/MarkdownExtensions.cs) that describes all actionable extensions (by modifying the MarkdownPipeline)

+## Build

+In order to build Markdig, you need to install [.NET Core RTM](https://www.microsoft.com/net/core)

 ## License

 This software is released under the [BSD-Clause 2 license](https://github.com/lunet-io/markdig/blob/master/license.txt).